Loading...

 Yes, and the order of operations matters significantly.
 AI upscaling increases image resolution by interpolating new pixels between existing ones.
 But if those existing pixels contain JPEG artifacts — blocking squares, ringing, banding — the upscaler simply interpolates those artifacts to higher resolution.
 You get a bigger blocky photo, not a cleaner one.
 AI sharpening has the same problem: it enhances edges, including the artificial edges created by blocking and ringing artifacts, often making compression damage more visible.
 The right workflow is artifact removal first, then upscaling if needed.
 Remove compression patterns to get a clean image, then scale it up.
 ArtImageHub's JPEG Artifact Remover handles step one; the Photo Enhancer tool does AI super-resolution for step two.
 Running both produces substantially better results than either alone, or than upscaling a compressed image directly.

-30–60 seconds per photo, depending on image dimensions and current server load.
-Larger photos — above 2000 pixels on the longest side — take closer to 60 seconds as SwinIR processes more pixel data.
-Smaller photos (under 1000px) typically complete in 20–30 seconds.
+30–60 seconds per photo, depending mostly on current server load and damage complexity rather than image size — the AI works at a standardized internal resolution, so a phone photo and a high-resolution scan take about the same time.
 Processing happens on GPU servers; the time is mostly AI compute, not upload speed.
 You'll see a progress indicator while SwinIR runs.
 If you're cleaning up a batch of photos, handle them one at a time — upload, wait for the result, download it, then start the next.
 Your $4.99 one-time payment covers unlimited artifact removal with no daily cap or per-image fee, so you can process an entire folder of old compressed photos without hitting any usage limits.

 No. The JPEG Artifact Remover is a one-time $4.99 payment with no subscription, no renewal, and no recurring charges of any kind.
 Most people who need JPEG artifact removal have a specific batch of photos to clean up — images from old hard drives, downloads from defunct photo-sharing services, or screen captures that got over-compressed.
 That's a one-time job, not an ongoing workflow, so we priced it as a one-time unlock.
 One payment gives unlimited access for as long as ArtImageHub operates.
 Each ArtImageHub tool is priced separately at $4.99: restoration, colorization, enhancement, denoising, deblurring, and JPEG repair.
 You only pay for what you actually need — there's no forced bundle or tiered pricing.
 Start with the one tool you need today and add others later.